Obstructive Lung Diseases Overview Practice Questions

 50. What is intrinsic asthma?

-The onset occurs during adulthood.
-Hyperresponsive tissue in airway initiates an attack.
+The onset occurs during adulthood; hyperresponsive tissues in the airways initiate an attack.

 51. What are the stimuli for intrinsic asthma?

-Cough, marked dyspnea, tight feeling in chest, wheezing, rapid and labored breathing, and expulsion of thick or sticky mucus.
+Cough, marked dyspnea, chest tightness, wheezing, rapid and labored breathing, and expulsion of thick or sticky mucus.

 Tachycardia, pulsus paradoxus, hypoxia, respiratory alkalosis, respiratory acidosis, severe respiratory distress, and respiratory failure.